nathanielcresswellclay/zephyr/README.md

-# DELUSioN: DEep Learning on a cUbed Sphere for NWP
+# DELUSioN: DEep Learning on a cUbe Sphere for NWP